jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 <em class="center">Celebrated my Internationalization hack winning with my name in
 Japanese!</em>

-So to sum it up, if you don't like to be in a fast-moving environment where the things you do are directly your responsibility, then a startup might not be the ideal place to work.
-I'd like to think of it as a high-risk, high-reward sort of job.
+So to sum it up, if you don't like to be in a **fast-moving environment** where the things you do are **directly your responsibility**, then a startup might not be the ideal place to work.
+I'd like to think of it as a **high-risk, high-reward** sort of job.

 ## Work Culture

-Another large aspect I look for in a company is its culture.
-Although engineering ability is an incredibly important indicator of success at a technical position in a startup, culture is probably just as important.
+Another large aspect I look for in a company is its **culture**.
+Although engineering ability is an incredibly important indicator of success at a technical position in a startup, **culture is probably just as important**.
 You're going to be working with a select few engineers day-to-day with a ton of stuff to do.
-You'd better make sure that when things start breaking, your team will come out strong.
+You'd better make sure that when things start breaking, **your team will come out strong**.

 A strong culture is the thing that determines success through stressful situations, and having ever-present technical risks day-to-day definitely makes hiring for culture almost, if not as equally important, as hiring for technical ability in engineering.
-A good team is one that collaborates, communicates, and is transparent from top-down.
+A good team is one that **collaborates, communicates, and is transparent from top-down**.

 <div class="center">
   <img src="/img/sf/roof.jpg" alt="Hanging out on the PagerDuty Roof!" class="six-hundred" />